About · Sarah Halfpenny

 principle, applied repeatedly

-“Most of what makes a good events professional is unteachable in a classroom — but it’s all teachable in a room with someone who’s done it.
+“Classroom learning gives you the foundations.
+But some of what makes a truly great event professional only comes from being in a room with someone who’s lived it.
 That’s the work I’ve ended up doing, and the work I want to keep doing.”

 Sarah Halfpenny · Founder